John Haldon

 John Frederick Haldon FBA (born 23 October 1948 in Newcastle upon Tyne) is a British historian, and Shelby Cullom Davis '30 Professor of European History emeritus, professor of Byzantine history and Hellenic Studies emeritus, as well as former director of the Mossavar-Rahmani Center for Iran and Persian Gulf Studies at Princeton University.
+He presided over the International Association of Byzantine Studies from 2016 to 2022.

 Early life and education

+Haldon was born in Newcastle upon Tyne as a son of a coal miner from Northumberland.
+He has traced his interest in history back to his childhood reading of a copy of Herbert Abraham Davies's An Outline History of the World (1928) (Note: H.A.
+Davies was a history teacher and later headmaster at His Majesty's Quakers Yard Secondary School in Edwardsville, Merthyr Tydfil County Borough, Wales.
+An Outline History of the World, published by Oxford University Press, was re-edited in 1937, 1954, 1964 and 1968, and reprinted multiple times.
+It was described in 1929 as a "worthy follower" to H. G. Wells's 1920 The Outline of History and to Hendrik Willem van Loon's 1921 The Story of Mankind in their "new way of presenting history".
+In 1979, several years after its reissue as a secondary school textbook in India, Africa and Southeast Asia, it received criticism for devoting half of its space to ancient history and for its "unbalanced" focus on Western Europe.) that had been presented to his father as a student prize in 1935.

-Haldon received his bachelor's degree from the University of Birmingham in 1970, with a thesis on "Arms, armour and tactical organisation of the Byzantine army from Maurice to Basil II", and his master's degree from the Ludwig Maximilian University of Munich in Germany.
-He returned to the University of Birmingham to complete his PhD in 1975 on "Aspects of Byzantine military administration: the Elite Corps, the Opsikion, and the Imperial Tagmata from the sixth to the ninth century" under the supervision of Anthony Bryer.
-Haldon also studied Modern Greek at the University of Athens.
-He initially wanted to study Roman-British history and work on post-Roman Britain, but eventually changed his field of study.
+His adolescent curiosity about the army and weaponry led Haldon towards the study of military organization and state formation theory.
+He received his bachelor's degree in medieval and modern history from the University of Birmingham in 1970, with a thesis on "Arms, armour and tactical organisation of the Byzantine army from Maurice to Basil II".
+He published his first article in 1970 on the possible Byzantine crossbow equivalent.
+Haldon initially wanted to pursue a doctorate in the history of post-Roman Britain, but changed his field of study after his advisor departed for the University of London.
+He earned a master's degree in medieval Greek language, literature and art history from LMU Munich in West Germany, and studied modern Greek at the University of Athens during his PhD years.
+He returned to the University of Birmingham to complete his doctoral dissertation on "Aspects of Byzantine military administration: the Elite Corps, the Opsikion, and the Imperial Tagmata from the sixth to the ninth century" under the supervision of Anthony Bryer in 1975.